Medically reviewed by Drugs.com. Last updated on Jun 24, 2020.

 Multivitamins/Minerals (with ADEK, Folate, Iron): May increase the serum concentration of Calcium Salts.
 Monitor therapy

 Phosphate Supplements: Calcium Salts may decrease the absorption of Phosphate Supplements.
 Management: This applies only to oral phosphate and calcium administration.
 Administering oral phosphate supplements as far apart from the administration of an oral calcium salt as possible may be able to minimize the significance of the interaction.
-Exceptions: Sodium Glycerophosphate Pentahydrate.
 Consider therapy modification

 Strontium Ranelate: Calcium Salts may decrease the serum concentration of Strontium Ranelate.
 Management: Separate administration of strontium ranelate and oral calcium salts by at least 2 hours in order to minimize this interaction.
 Consider therapy modification

-Tetracycline Derivatives: Calcium Salts may decrease the serum concentration of Tetracycline Derivatives.
-Management: If coadministration of oral calcium with oral tetracyclines can not be avoided, consider separating administration of each agent by several hours.
+Tetracyclines: Calcium Salts may decrease the serum concentration of Tetracyclines.
+Management: If coadministration of oral calcium with oral tetracyclines cannot be avoided, consider separating administration of each agent by several hours.
 Consider therapy modification

 Thiazide and Thiazide-Like Diuretics: May decrease the excretion of Calcium Salts.
 Continued concomitant use can also result in metabolic alkalosis.
 Monitor therapy

 Thyroid Products: Calcium Salts may diminish the therapeutic effect of Thyroid Products.
 Management: Separate the doses of the thyroid product and the oral calcium supplement by at least 4 hours.
+Monitor for decreased therapeutic effects of thyroid products if an oral calcium supplement is initiated/dose increased.
 Consider therapy modification

 Vitamin D Analogs: Calcium Salts may enhance the adverse/toxic effect of Vitamin D Analogs.
 Monitor therapy